 This meeting will explore a number of locations in the Moycullen/Oughterard area of West Galway.
 The area contains a rich variety of natural/semi-natural botanical habitats which occur in a relatively small area.
 Habitats to be visited during the day will include lake shore, ash/hazel woodland and limestone pavement.
 Please contact John Conaghan for more information.

-BSBI Grass ID - fresh specimen workshop 12th June 2021beginners
+BSBI Grass ID - fresh specimen workshop 12

 If you have a good general knowledge of plant ID but have yet to tackle grass identification, this online workshop is for you!
 We will concentrate on the 20 grass species you are most likely to come across in neutral grassland and the workshop will get you off to a flying start!
 Each participant will receive a free copy of Faith Anstey's brilliant booklet Start to Identify Grasses and a consignment of fresh grass specimens before the workshop.
-The workshop is being organised in Scotland and participants must be resident in Scotland, as we worry that specimens might not arrive in time, if posted further afield.
+Participants must be resident in Great Britain as we are unable to send plant specimens to Ireland (RoI or NI).
 There is a small charge (discounted for BSBI members).
 For more information and to book....https://www.

 Matt Sutton's recent article in the July 2018 issue of the BSBI Welsh Bulletin gives an account of the various arrivals and departures in this special place over the last 20 years.
 We can hope to see curiosities such as Raphanus raphanistrum subsp. maritimum (Sea Radish) alongside more typical hay meadow and marshy grassland plants but, whether it's orchids, hybrid rushes, or discussions about land management and conservation policies, there should be something of interest for all at Wyndrush Pastures.
 The meeting starts at 10:30 am.
 Contact Matt for further information and to book, with your email address/ mobile details.